Bug report #8487

 What exactly happens?
 I suppose it's not assigning the user CRS to the layer, when loading the shape file and assigns the "standard" crs instead.
 But it doesn't modify (overwrite) the existing user CRS and manually assigning the user crs works as expected.
 Right?

-#5 Updated by Leyan Ouyang over 10 years ago
+#5 Updated by Leyan Ouyang about 11 years ago

 It is due to the changes I made in the custom CRS handling.
 Previously, it was all manual, then I changed it to make use of QgsCoordinateReferenceSystem.
 When creating a custom CRS, a QgsCoordinateReferenceSystem is created using createFromProj4, then is saved.
 The second string is the result of toProj4 on this CRS.
 To clarify, the custom CRS is not saved as expected, the modified version is saved instead.
 Manually changing would not help, but modifying the database can allow to replace with the correct value.